matthewsmawfield/TEP-GL/manuscript-tep-gl.md

 The full amplification matrix in TEP is:

 $\mathcal{A}_{ij} = \underbrace{\mathcal{A}^{\text{GR}}_{ij}}_{\text{Baryonic Lensing}} + \underbrace{\mathcal{A}^{(\alpha,\text{static})}_{ij}}_{\text{"Dark Matter" (Coherent)}} + \underbrace{\mathcal{A}^{(\alpha,\text{dyn})}_{ij}}_{\text{Shear Noise (Stochastic)}}$
 Standard analyses attribute the sum of the first two terms to total mass.
-TEP identifies the second term as **Phantom Mass**—a geometric effect of the scalar field's refractive gradient, not particulate matter.
-The third term provides the **unique observational discriminator**: excess shear dispersion correlated with source kinematics.
+TEP identifies the second term as Phantom Mass—a geometric effect of the scalar field's refractive gradient, not particulate matter.
+The third term provides the unique observational discriminator: excess shear dispersion correlated with source kinematics.

 **Principle:**